Food and Nutrition Services (Food Stamps)

-The Food and Nutrition Services Program in North Carolina (FNS), formerly known as food stamps, can help eligible, low-income individuals and families supplement household resources to buy the food they need.
-FNS assistance can be used at most grocery stores and some farmers’ markets.
+The Food and Nutrition Services Program in North Carolina (FNS), formerly called Food Stamps, can help eligible, low-income individuals and families supplement household resources to buy the food they need.
+FNS assistance can be used at most grocery stores and some farmers markets.

 - Food & Nutrition Services (FNS) can help you buy more food each month and lets you choose what foods you buy.

 - FNS frees up money that can be used for other items, such as utilities and medicine.